sauravgyawali88/Gymtonic-App/README.md

 Manpreet: Committed updates for OAuth testing and encryption checks.

-**Update Azure DevOps Boards:**

-Update Tasks:

-Move completed tasks to "Done".

-Update ongoing tasks with the latest progress.

-Add any new tasks for remaining work.

 ### References
 Some of the idea for testing were generated using ChatGPT, an AI language model